numberscope/frontscope/CONTRIBUTING.md

 ## Basic Git operations

-When using Git, it can be helpful to think of it as photographer who stages your work, takes a snapshot of it, and stores the photo somewhere safe (i.e.
+When using Git, it can be helpful to think of it as photographer who stages your work ("adds" changes), takes a snapshot of it ("commits" changes), and stores the photo somewhere safe ("pushes" changes to e.g. GitHub).
-GitHub).

 ### Add changes